Last Updated on February 28, 2021 by Shaun Snapp

 In this quotation, SAP is merely segmenting the description so that SuccessFactors can seem more impressive than it is.
 SuccessFactors was one of many HR solutions when SAP purchased it, and that has not changed after the acquisition.
 Overall, SAP has an abysmal track record with acquisitions.

 - Business Objects, one of SAP’s highest-profile acquisitions, is now entering a period of steep decline as SAP has stopped investing in it.

 - Sybase, another high-profile acquisition, is also in decline.

 - SAP has done very little with Ariba since the acquisition.
 Ariba does not fit in very well with SAP’s core offering of ERP because Ariba primarily specializes in indirect procurement.
 SAP needed to purchase a company that performed direct procurement.
 Companies like Ford Motor and New Balance may have selected Ariba in the first quarter, but they will have a problem leveraging it with the rest of SAP if that was Ford and New Balance’s intention.
-Ariba, as with all of SAP’s acquisitions, is now less prominent, several years after the purchase, then when SAP performed the acquisition.
+As with all of SAP’s acquisitions, Ariba is now less prominent, several years after the purchase, than when SAP performed the acquisition.

 On IoT and So On

 “Our internet-of-things business is already the leader with Goldwind Science & Technologies, and Energy [indiscernible] selecting ASAP in the first quarter.
 We are accelerating internet-of-things innovation, including predictive maintenance, logistics, autonomous payments, quality assurance, anti-counterfeiting and industrial securities.
 We are also focused on machine-learning, which we believe takes the work out of workflow.
 Our first wave of machine-learning enabled application is already commercially available today.
 Examples include invoice and payment matching, predictive recruiting, intelligent sales forecasting, sales discount approvals and data-driven renewal management to name a few.”